 Are you interested in using the Cognitive-Functional Composite, or do you have any questions?
-Please fill out our contact form, or watch our information video (in Dutch).
+Please contact us at email@example.com, or watch our information video (in Dutch).

 - Jutten, R.J., et al., A composite measure of cognitive and functional progression in Alzheimer’s disease: Design of the Capturing Changes in Cognition study.
 Alzheimer’s & Dementia: Translational Research & Clinical Interventions, 2017.
 3(1): p.
 130-138.

 - Jutten, R.J., et al., Detecting functional decline from normal aging to dementia: Development and validation of a short version of the Amsterdam IADL Questionnaire.
 Alzheimer’s & Dementia: Diagnosis, Assessment & Disease Monitoring, 2017.
 8: p.
 26-35.

 - Jutten, R.J., et al., A novel cognitive-functional composite measure to detect changes in early Alzheimer’s disease: Test-retest reliability and feasibility.
 Alzheimer’s & Dementia: Diagnosis, Assessment & Disease Monitoring, 2018.
 10: p.
 153-160.